 - Parents are provided access to up-to-date information about their student's progress throughout the semester via regular communication from the teacher and school.

-- A dedicated counselor works with parents and students to foster success in the online learning environment.
+- A dedicated counselor and student mentor works with parents and students to foster success in the online learning environment.

-- Both students and parents have access to teachers and counselor so everyone can see progress, together.
+- Both students and parents have access to teachers,counselor, and student's mentor so everyone can see progress, together.